guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 - a StatefulSet maintains a sticky identity for each Pod request and provides persistent storage volumes for the workloads
 ###### <strong style="color:#98971a">Pods</strong>

-<span style="color:#98971a">Pod</span> <span style="color: #3588E9">--></span> single instance of an application.
+A <span style="color:#98971a">Pod</span> is a single instance of an application.
 It's the <strong style="color: #b16286">smallest deployable compute object</strong> that can be created in Kubernetes and higher-level abstraction to run workloads.

 To scale up an application in Kubernetes, a new Pod is created altogether with a new instance of the same application.
-Additional Pods can be deployed on a new node in the cluster. <span style="color: #3588E9">--></span> It will have a new node added to the cluster to expand the clusters physical capacity.
+Additional Pods can be deployed on a new node in the cluster <span style="color: #3588E9">--></span> It will have a new node added to the cluster to expand the clusters physical capacity.

 Pods <strong style="color: #d79921">usually have a 1 to 1 relationship with containers</strong> running an application.
 To scale up, new Pods are created, and to scale down, an existing Pod is deleted.